How much caffeine in a cup of coffee?

 For those of you who are firmly sold on the idea of going decaf - at least for one of your daily coffees - we can set you up with some excellent decaf beans, that possess the sensational aroma and flavour profile that you’d expect from a Horsham bean, just minus the caffeine hit.

 Our decaf coffees are traceable, chemical-free and have been made using single-origin beans of the finest quality from small-hold farmers.
-We offer two varieties of decaffeinated beans: our Colombian Decaf Coffee Beans, and our Peruvian Organic Decaf Coffee.
+We favour the swiss water decaffeination method and our Organic Decaf Coffee is processed without the use of any chemical.